 In 2020, Kim was awarded the 2020 Leadership Award by the Broadcasters Foundation of America – recognizing her career contributions to the broadcast industry.
 She is a multi-year honoree as Radio Ink magazine’s “Most Powerful People in Radio” and “Most Influential Women in Radio.”
 She also was named “Woman of Distinction” by the March of Dimes, “Humanitarian of the Year” by the Muscular Dystrophy Association, the “Trailblazer Award” by the Mentoring and Inspiring Women in Radio group (MIW) and was awarded the “Women Who Lead” honor by the Alliance for Women in Media (AWM).

-Kim started her career as a journalist, having spent several years as a television news reporter and anchor and she holds a degree in journalism from Iowa State University.
-Kim and her husband Todd have three daughters.
+Kim began her career as a television news reporter and news anchor and holds a degree in journalism.